 These containers are leak-proof and airtight.
 Easy to see the contents, while staying stain and odor resistant.
 Plus, they are stackable.
 What's not to love?

-Death Cleaning is a Swedish concept where people continue to downsize and simplify their belongings as they age, to prevent leaving items as a burden for family and friends when they are gone.
+Death Cleaning is a Swedish concept where people continue to downsize and simplify their belongings as they age to prevent leaving items as a burden for family and friends when they are gone.

 Using personal stories and client anecdotes, Matt gently explains step-by-step how to review decades of personal items and decide what items to save and what items to let go.